Protecting Against Fraud

 • It is likely a scam if the offer involves you wiring money, putting money on a gift card, or depositing a check and then sending money to cover “fees.”

-Scams can vary widely, but oftentimes the scammer will try to impersonate someone in a position of authority.
+Scams can vary widely, the scammer will try to impersonate someone in a position of authority, or build a romantic online relationship.
 Always be suspicious if you receive a call, email or text message from someone claiming to be:

 • COURT OFFICIAL, indicating that you failed to appear for jury duty and need to pay a fine or you will be arrested.